shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

 > This package provides support for sub-models that can be treated much like belongsTo and hasMany relationships are, but whose persistence is managed completely through the parent object.

 [Ember Data Model Fragments][model-fragments] is a mature library with a comprehensive documentation with exmaples.
-It basically allows you to use a fragment of a model as another model.
+It basically allows me to use a fragment of a model as another model.
 By using it, the *author* can be defined as:

 ```javascript
 // model/author.js